nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/branch-management.md

 When you click on the name of one of the branches, the list of the commits of this branch is displayed.
 For each commit entry you can:

-*   **Unfold the commit details:** It displays added, updated and removed configuration including number of "files" (one file = one feature instance of the Studio project).
+- **Unfold the commit details:** It displays added, updated and removed configuration including number of "files" (one file = one feature instance of the Studio project).
-*   **Tag**: Create a tag from that commit.
+- **Tag**: Create a tag from that commit.
 See tag section here-after.
 A tag doesn't produce a snapshotted package that could be installed on a Nuxeo Platform instance.
-*   **Release**: Create a release from that commit.
+- **Release**: Create a release from that commit.
 See release section here-after.
 When performing a release, a package is snapshotted and archived so as to be able to perform a re-installation of that exact same release of your project later.
-*   **Revert:** Revert to this commit.
+- **Revert:** Revert to this commit.
 This command allows you to restore a previous state of the project by adding a set of changes which invert the set of changes made after the commit on which you selected.

-    <div>The revert command preserves the history and a revert entry unlike a reset command which would remove the set of changes after the commit you may have selected (the reset command is not provided to users).</div>
+  The revert command preserves the history and a revert entry unlike a reset command which would remove the set of changes after the commit you may have selected (the reset command is not provided to users).

 {{#> callout type='info' }}
 When using intermediate or advanced commit modes, you need to commit and push your changes before being able to create a tag or a release on this basis.
 {{/callout}}

 **Tag**: